rabauke/darktable-tools/README.md

 # darktable-tools

-my collection of tools and scrips to work with darktable
+My collection of tools and scripts to work with the [darktable](http://www.darktable.org/) raw developer.